Racism in Argentina: "European" racism and Article 25 of the Constitution

-Anti-Semitism
+Antisemitism

 Leonardo Senkman, editor of the book Antisemitism in Argentina, stated:

 In contemporary Argentina – home to the most significant community of Jews in Latin America – anti-Semitism has been an endemic and extremely complicated phenomena.

 Serious acts of racism against Jews have been committed in Argentina, such as the Argentine Chancellor's secret order in 1938 to prevent the arrival of Jews on national territory and the terrorist attacks on the Israeli embassy in 1992 and the Asociación Mutual Israelita Argentina in 1994.
-The terrorist attacks against Jewish targets has sparked a debate between those who believe that they were not anti-Semitic acts and those who believe that the attacks were the "worst act of anti-Semitism since the second world war".
+Both attacks targeted Jewish institutions in Argentina, with Argentine investigations concluding that they were planned and carried out by actors operating from outside the country.
+The terrorist attacks against Jewish targets has sparked a debate between those who believe that they were not antisemitic acts and those who believe that the attacks were the "worst act of anti-Semitism since the second world war".

 In an attempt to synthesize the positions of both sides of the debate, the researcher Daniel Lvovich has written:

 The attack on the AMIA was one of the most important acts of anti-Semitism of recent times, but the flip side was that thousands of demonstrators took to the streets with signs that read "We are all Jews".

-In 1937, during the government of Augustín P. Justo, the Argentine consul in Gdynia, Poland sent several notes to the Minister Carlos Saavedra Lamas under the heading "Jewish problem" that demonstrate the generalized anti-Semitic sentiment of the Argentine government.
+In 1937, during the government of Augustín P. Justo, the Argentine consul in Gdynia, Poland sent several notes to the Minister Carlos Saavedra Lamas under the heading "Jewish problem" that demonstrate the generalized antisemitic sentiment of the Argentine government.
 In a letter sent July 13, 1937, on the eve of the Nazi invasion, the consul wrote:

 I am of the opinion that it would be preferable to prevent Jewish immigration to Argentina.
 The Jews are leaving Poland carrying a profound hatred of Christianity, and are prepared to commit the gravest of excesses.

-During the military regimes in Argentina, and especially during the dictatorship known as the Proceso de Reorganización Nacional, serious acts of anti-Semitic persecution occurred.
+During the military regimes in Argentina, and especially during the dictatorship known as the Proceso de Reorganización Nacional, serious acts of antisemitic persecution occurred.
 Some were tortured, degraded, and even murdered for the sole fact of being Jewish.
 In the secret detention centers it was common practice to burn the Star of David onto the bodies of Jewish prisoners.
 Ramon Camps, the Chief of Police in Buenos Aires, who allegedly kidnapped and tortured Jacobo Timerman, claimed that Zionists were enemies of Argentina and had a plan to destroy the country.
 This ideology was used as a pretext to implement illegal repressive methods to resolve what was referred to as "the Jewish issue".

 Antisemitism in daily life is widely apparent in Argentina.
 A prime example of this occurs regularly at the Atlanta association football club located in the Villa Crespo neighborhood of Buenos Aires, a district that has a significant Jewish population.
 For several years now the fans of opposing teams root for their clubs by waving Nazi flags and throwing soaps onto the playing field.

 A report by the DAIA revealed that discriminatory acts against Jews in Argentina rose 32% in 2006.